 How long the rewards last before they expire.
 Some have very short lives, so know the shelf-life of your cards points so you're not surprised later.

-Fair Isaac Corp.’s proprietary credit scoring model.
+Fair Isaac Corporation (FICO) is a proprietary credit scoring model.
 It uses your credit report to calculate a numerical score that represents your credit risk to a lender.

 A loyalty card offered by an oil company or gas station brand.
 These are not credit cards.
 Rewards are often less lucrative than credit card programs.